MicrosoftDocs/power-platform/power-platform/admin/add-teams-users-field-security-profile.md

 ---
 title: "Add teams or users to a column security profile to control access"
-description: "Learn how to control team and user access to columns by using field security profiles.
+description: "Learn how to control team and user access to columns by using column security profiles.
 Manage permission to read, create, or write in secured column." ms.component: pa-admin ms.topic: conceptual ms.date: 06/15/2022